Graph Edits for Counterfactual Explanations: A comparative study: Method

 \subsection{The importance of Graph Machine Learning}

 Considering a dataset with $N$ graphs, calculating the counterfactual $G_{i_{cc}}$ for every $G_{i_r}$ requires $O(N^2)$ GED operations, resulting in a prohibitive calculation time, despite using optimizations.
-In order to accelerate this process, we leverage Graph Machine Learning algorithms to circumvent the exhaustive calculation of $N^2$ GEDs, accepting an unavoidable performance sacrifice. \paragraph{Graph Kernels} is our first step towards testing graph matching \cite{kernels}.
+In order to accelerate this process, we leverage Graph Machine Learning algorithms to circumvent the exhaustive calculation of $N^2$ GEDs, accepting an unavoidable performance sacrifice.

+\textit{\textbf{Graph Kernels}} is our first step towards testing graph matching \cite{kernels}.
 Kernels in Machine Learning are responsible for mapping the given data in high-dimensional spaces, revealing complex patterns that cannot be observed in the original dimensionality of the input data, therefore allowing the application of linear algorithms to solve non-linear problems.
 Graph kernels quantify the degree of similarity between subgraphs in polynomial time by employing kernel functions, thus contributing to the overall structural similarity between two given graphs.
 In our experiments, we will compare different graph kernel approaches.

-\paragraph{Graph Neural Networks (GNNs)} Moving on to neural implementations, there are both supervised and unsupervised techniques able to provide efficient GED approximations.
-In the supervised setting, GNN architectures such as Graph Convolution Network (GCN) \cite{kipf2016semi}, Graph Attention Network (GAT) \cite{velivckovic2017graph}, and Graph Isomorphism Network (GIN) \cite{xu2018powerful} can be incorporated in a Siamese Network to learn similarity on input instances \cite{li2019graph}, demonstrating state-of-the-art results even when trained on a smaller subset of $N^2/j$ labeled graph pairs ($N$ is the number of graphs in the complete dataset, $j$ a small, positive integer).
-During training, these GNN variants learn the relationships between counterfactual graph pairs utilizing ground truth samples as calculated from Eq. \ref{eq:counterfactual}.
-Embedding representations on new graphs are extracted using the trained GNNs, translating graph similarity cues to distances in the embedding space, therefore allowing retrieval of counterfactual graphs $G_{i_{cc}}$ for each given $G_{i_r}$.
+\textit{\textbf{Graph Neural Networks (GNNs)}} in the supervised setting comprise architectures such as Graph Convolution Network (GCN) \cite{kipf2016semi}, Graph Attention Network (GAT) \cite{velivckovic2017graph}, and Graph Isomorphism Network (GIN) \cite{xu2018powerful}.
+They are incorporated in a Siamese Network to learn similarity on input instances \cite{li2019graph}, demonstrating state-of-the-art results even when trained on a smaller subset of $N^2/j$ labeled graph pairs ($N$ is the number of graphs in the complete dataset, $j$ a positive integer).
+During training, these GNN variants learn the relationships between counterfactual graph pairs utilizing ground truth samples calculated from Eq. \ref{eq:counterfactual-summary}.
+Embedding representations on new graphs are extracted using the trained GNNs, translating graph similarity cues to distances in the embedding space, therefore allowing retrieval of counterfactual graphs $G_{i_{cc}}$ for each $G_{i_r}$.